klemie/Ground-Support/documentation/client.md

 </p>

 Mounting phase:
-- New component is created and inserted into the DOM
+- New component is created and inserted into the DOM.

 Updating phase:
-- Rerenders compute when new state is updated
+- Rerenders compute when new state is updated.

 Unmounting:
-- Removed from the DOM
+- Removed from the DOM tree.